 Measure the performance of your social campaigns in Hootsuite Analytics.
 When you manage your posts with Hootsuite’s content campaigns feature, posts are associated with campaigns.
 These cascade attributes like pre-defined tags to each post.
 You can then build an analytics report with post metrics, and filter them by tag and/or campaign.

 To analyze a specific campaign's performance, as compared to that of the overall social account, metrics need to be aggregated at the post level.
 Only post metrics can be filtered by tag and campaign.
-Post metrics begin with the word ‘Post’ in their name e.g. Post Likes, with the exception of the metrics titled Posts Table.
-You can view a list of a campaign’s posts in the Post Performance section of Hootsuite Analytics.
+Post metrics begin with the word ‘Post’ in their name e.g. Post Likes, or Posts Table.
+You can also view a list of a campaign’s posts in the Post Performance section of Hootsuite Analytics.

 See Metrics library for a full list of metrics for each social network.